Forest School

 Session 1 - Exploring at Forest School

-It was the children in Nursery's first Forest School session of the year.
-They were shown how to put on and helped into their waterproof clothing.
-Once in our Forest School area, the children learned how to hold/carry sticks safely and used them to drum on the tree stumps to accompany our Forest school song.
+For the first session of Forest School this year, the children were shown how to put on and helped into their waterproof clothing.
+Once in our Forest School area, the children learned our new Forest School song and used sticks to drum rhythms on the tree stumps to accompany it.
 We played Duck, Duck, Goose around the fire circle to help the children remember the rule, ‘We must not go across the fire circle’, and they demonstrated their kindness by ensuring everyone had a turn.
-We read ‘Let’s go outside,’ to help the children understand the sort of activities we do at Forest School, such as den building and minibeast hunting.
+We read ‘Let’s Go Outside,’ to help the children understand the sort of activities we do at Forest School, such as den building and minibeast hunting.
+The children went exploring around our Forest School area identifying red wool ‘hazards’ such as berries, prickly brambles and tarp ropes and learned that Red Wool means, ‘Be Careful!
+Don’t Touch!’
+After washing and drying our hands outside, we all enjoyed warm juice and a healthy bread stick snack.
+We then created ‘dog logs’ using sticks, acrylic pens and twine.
+The children took their dogs for a walk showing them the identified hazards and ensuring the dogs followed instructions to stay safe in the Forest School area.